iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/image_collections.rst.txt

     :align: center
     :alt: a sample image showing clouds masked out

-Note that while a large number of the clouds have been masked out, it's not perfect (since we only included "high confidence" cloud pixels).
+|br| Note that while a large number of the clouds have been masked out, it's not perfect (since we only included "high confidence"
+cloud pixels).
 If we want to include lower-confidence pixels as well, we can remove ``.and(qa.bitwiseAnd(1 << 7))`` from our function.

 mosaicking